Wage Garnishment Lawyers in Oakland, CA

 bankruptcy.
 Once you declare bankruptcy, you get to benefit from an automatic stay,

 which brings your creditors' collection efforts (including wage garnishment)

 to a halt while you undergo the bankruptcy process.
-At The Bankruptcy
+After filing your

 State and federal wage garnishment laws set certain limitations on how

 much of a debtor's check can be withheld.
 In California, wages can only